raghavujjwal/Tetris/README.md

 # Tetris
-#Building a Teris game from scratch using pygame.
+#Built a Teris game from scratch using pygame.